Beryl Vertue: Honours and awards

 Vertue was appointed Officer of the Order of the British Empire (OBE) in the 2000 New Year Honours for services to television and Commander of the Order of the British Empire (CBE) in the 2016 New Year Honours for services to television drama.
 In 2004, she received the British Academy Television Awards (BAFTA) Alan Clarke Award for Outstanding Creative Contribution to Television.

 Vertue was conferred a Lifetime Achievement Award at the Royal Television Society Programme Awards on 20 March 2012.
 Ten days later, she was presented with the Harvey Lee Award for Outstanding Contribution to Broadcasting at the BPG TV and Radio Awards.

-On 25 January 2013, Vertue was the guest on BBC Radio 4's Desert Island Discs.
-Her musical choices were Elton John's "Pinball Wizard", Giacomo Puccini's "Nessun Dorma", Glenn Miller's "Moonlight Serenade", the Bee Gees's "Morning of my Life", the Broadway cast of A Chorus Line performing "Finale", Elaine Paige's "Don't Cry for Me Argentina" from Evita, the London Session Orchestra performance of "SHERlocked" from the Sherlock TV series soundtrack, and Louis Armstrong's performance of "What a Wonderful World".